jasonjmcghee/livelove/README.md

 A LÖVE 2D VSCode extension [./livelove-lsp](./livelove-lsp) in the form of an LSP server, and a few files to add to your project to enable live coding, and live feedback.

+"Live coding" here means, when you change the code, you'll see the changes reflected instantly / as you type them.
+If there are errors, it'll use the last valid code.

+"Live feedback" here means, you'll see every value of variables you created, updated live, next to any reference to it (as an inlay hint).
+Any variable prefixed with `_` like `_foo` will not be tracked.
+You can disable this entirely with `live_vars = false` at the top of `livelove.lua`.

 # Getting Started

 1. Install the vs code extension.
 (You can build it yourself, or [download the one I built here](https://github.com/jasonjmcghee/livelove/releases/).)
 2. Add the `.lua` files other than `main.lua` to your project (`color.lua` is optional).
 3. As soon as you open a file like `main.lua` after installing the extension, it will automatically start.
 Just run the project, and you should see inlay hints.
 Edit your file and see the changes instantly (glsl shaders work too)!

-Note: if you'd rather not see inlay hints, you can just disable `live_vars` at the top of `livelove.lua`.

 ![image](https://github.com/user-attachments/assets/3553a8ba-2bc7-4140-bf1f-1178079a70f2)